 As mentioned above, a new custom manipulator was designed and bought with SUPERTED funding to implement the required shadow mask patterning in the UHV chamber.
-Figure 4 shows sketches of the sample stage with a shadow mask.
+Figure 4 shows the actual status of the chamber with the manipulator installed as well an sketch of the sample stage with a shadow mask.
 The combination of two masks allows for making crossed bars with contact pads comprising tunnel junctions.
 Three different sets of masks are manufactured for junctions with nominal width of the current leads of 300, 200, and 100 $\mu$ m.
 In addition to implementing a shadow mask patterning, the manipulator also allows samples to be heated to 800 °C or cooled to liquid nitrogen temperature.
 The masks mounted on standard Omicron-type sample holders are compatible with standard means of the transferring within the UHV systems and do not require opening of the chamber for manipulation.

-Figure 4: Close-up of sample stage with a shadow mask and sketch of the growth chamber with mounted manipulator
+Figure 4: Present status of the UHV chamber with the manipulator installed.
+Inserted is a closeup of sample stage with a shadow mask and sketch of the growth chamber with mounted manipulator